tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-data-asset.md

 |-|-
 |201|Created.
 The request was fulfilled and a new annotation was created.
 |200|OK.
 An existing annotation was updated.
 |412|Precondition Failed.
-The request was cancelled because of the ETag mismatch in at least one item.
+The request was canceled because of the ETag mismatch in at least one item.

 #### Content-Type
 `application/json`